stefanfluck/palmpy/docs/palmpy-documentation.md

 # Introduction

 Welcome to palmpy!
-This package will help you create static files for your PALM simulation.
+This collection of useful software code will help you create static files for your PALM simulation.
 It contains various elements that deal with certain aspects of handling data for PALM, initially built around geodata products by swisstopo (*swissALTI3D, swissTLM3D*) and expanded since.
 Palmpy assists you in the following tasks:

 - input data processing
   - raster data and shapefiles -> _static files
   - COSMO data preprocessor scripts to make them usable with INIFOR
 - runtime analysis
-  - plotting of *tmp/id.#/RUN_CONTROL* data (available soon)
+  - plotting of *tmp/id.#/RUN_CONTROL* data
-- postprocessing of output data
-  - regridding (available soon)

 ...with a clear focus on the first, as it is clearly the most labor-intensive and tedious step of them all.
 Part of the Framework are also supporting files, such as conda environment setup files and bash routines, that support PALM simulation activities in general.

+Furthermore, this documentation is set up to be a helpful source of information regarding many operations around PALM, be it from geodata handling, to regridding operatinons and more.
+Refer to the Table of Contents above for a full overview of the contents.

 This Framework is the result of student work at the Center for Aviation, ZHAW School of Engineering in Winterthur and is work in progress.

 DISCLAIMER: No liability is assumed regarding the correctness of the provided routines.
-Users shall check the behavior and the produced results carefull.
+Users shall check the behavior and the produced results careful.
 Reporting of bugs is highly appreciated.

-## Applied Paradigms - how it works
+## Applied Paradigms - how it works XX

 Framework Components

 - palmpy Python Package
-- supporting Bash Scripts
+- supporting Bash scripts
 -